alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 When the master is ready (presses "A"), it will first send a single **0xFE** which means that it doesn't have any remaining data to send (i'm not sure **WHY** it would have something else to send at this point).
 Followed by an endless stream of **0x60** until it receives several 0x60 from the slave as well. **There isn't a timeout here**.
 The master will be stuck waiting until the Gameboy is turned off.

-The same happens with the slave when it iteracts with the machine: It will wait for the master to communicate (and respond with a single 0xFE at first followed by 0x60 on subsequent transmissions).
+The same happens with the slave when it interacts with the machine: It will wait for the master to communicate (and respond with a single 0xFE at first followed by 0x60 on subsequent transmissions).
 If the master never communicates then it will be stuck forever until the gameboy is turned off.

 After receiving many successful responses, the master will send a stream of 0x00 before continuing.